I believe we stand at the precipice of a new era of protein design using machine learning.

 Finally and most futuristically, this process could be used to design complex biological machinery.
 Incorporating the functionality of the protein and modeling that in some manner would allow for the design of an entire pipeline of proteins that construct specific complex molecules.
 Adding search based optimization for known conversions with different protein families would usher in an era of rapid biological process design.
 Just enter a resource and target molecule, let the servers run for a bit and test the resulting pathway to find your required complex molecule being made in the lab!

-Baker Labs has made significant strides in the space of protein design, with a great application of modern ML techniques combined with convincing experimental lab work.
-I trust that the very capable team is already working on further developing this technique further, improving accuracy and speed of this solution.
+The Baker Lab has made significant strides in the space of protein design, with a great application of modern ML techniques combined with convincing experimental lab work.
+I trust that the very capable team is already working on developing this technique further, improving the accuracy and speed of this solution.
 In line with their previous projects, I expect that the source code for RFDiffusion will soon be published on GitHub under the BSD license.
 This will allow even more experimentation and innovative work to take place here.
 Given the pace at which advances take place in the Machine Learning/Protein space, I have no doubt that we are on the cusp of a decade of rapid innovation.
 This will lead to giant leaps in pharmaceutical and industrial applications of proteins, resulting in improved health care and vastly more green and efficient manufacturing processes.